The 20th Century

 Slovenes or because of their lack of knowledge of the German language.
 In

 Alsószölnök in 1941 325 people avowed being of German origin.
-The “Volksbund” (union
+The

-of people of German origin) had 360 members among whom there were also numerous
+“Volksbund” (union of people of German origin) had 360 members

-auspicious work in Germany.
+promised them an auspicious work in Germany.
+In 1946 the Hungarian

-In 1946 the Hungarian government displaced 103 people from
+government displaced 103 people from Alsószölnök.

 Land